Dakkaron/Fairberry/README.md

 Next, take some Blu Tack/Pattafix/... and put a small bit on the keyboard, where the Arduino will come to rest.
 You will now have to bend the flex PCB in an S shape.
 Make sure you don't fold the PCB, since that might break it.
 Put some 1-2mm thick ropes of Blu Tack/Pattafix in the bends to make sure they don't fold.
 Connect the connector to your adapter.
 Make the S bend and stick the electronics down with a thin layer of Blu Tack/Pattafix.

 The keyboard itself is now ready.
 You can connect it to a smartphone or keyboard and see if all keys work.
-You will need to set the keyboard layout on your device to German if you get incorrect output.
-This was necessary to get European characters, since, for some reason, English keyboard layouts don't allow dacritics and stuff.
+You will need to set the keyboard layout on your device to standard (no layouts activated) if you get incorrect output.
+This is necessary, because Android 11 has a bug that distorts all other layouts if an accessibility service is activated.

 If everything is working, it's now time to attach the keyboard to your phone.